 The company has already undergone the work of calculating CO2 emissions from its machinery and is supporting SCSI to undertake a reforestation project in Bláskógabyggð.
 This will help to carbon neutralise our emissions.
 SCSI has also provided extensive support in Mountaineers‘ work of calculating its CO2 emissions.
 With the help of SCSI, a specific geographical region and typical Icelandic wasteland has been marked within Bláskógabyggð (see photograph) that is most suitable for reforestation.
-This project will make a significant positive environmental impact in the region, not only in binding CO2 but also creating a beautiful scenery.
+This project will make a significant positive environmental impact in the region, not only in absorbing CO2 but also creating a beautiful scenery.
 In this way, it is possible to carbon neutralise Mountaineers‘ emissions by planting enough vegetation and trees.
-These plants will bind the CO2 and create a balance between our emissions and CO2 binding them.
+These plants will absorb the CO2 and create a balance between our emissions and CO2 absorbing them.
 Once we reach our goal of carbon neutralising our company, we will look into carbon neutralising past emissions.
 Our goal is to be a leading example in the environmental sector and serve as role models for other travel companies.

 Mountaineers have put in place a booking system where customers have the option of paying extra 5 USD per person when booking tours with us.
 This extra fund will go undivided to supporting our environmental project: The reforestation project in Bláskógabyggð.
 We are aware of similar arrangements with other tour operators in Iceland that have had successful results.